anawkward/pyturn/README.md

 under testing. you can use for trial

 # < pyturn project >
-an automation tool for image click task. use baseline functions from pyautogui
+an automation tool for image click task. it uses baseline functions from pyautogui

 # pyturn.py (recording, scripting)
 1. you record pictures where you click with this